SW1X Audio Design Logo Circle Transparent

 1. Home

-2. Power Delivery : Relationship between Speakers and Power Amplifiers
+2. Power Delivery : Guide To Matching Amplifiers with Speakers

 What is the ideal Power Amplifier for your Speakers?

-When it comes to power amplification, i.e. driving high loads and high amplitude signals of speakers, the matching of speakers to power amplifiers is everything.
+When it comes to power amplification, i.e. driving high loads and high amplitude signals of speakers, the correct matching of amplifiers to speakers is everything.
 There is a theory and then there is practice.

 In theory, there is a relationship between sound pressure level and required power: